kubernetes-sigs/karpenter/designs/forceful-expiration.md

 **T5 (S5 → S6):** After the termination has been finalized, all network attachments and volumes have been cleaned up, and the node can be removed from the cluster.

-## What’s different in OSS Karpenter?
+## What’s different in Upstream Karpenter?

 Karpenter’s original Expiration semantic was **Forceful**.
 It was changed to **Graceful** in [this PR](https://github.com/kubernetes-sigs/karpenter/pull/59) so that Karpenter could orchestrate replacement capacity for expired nodes, grouping Expiration with Drift, Underutilization, and Emptiness in **T1**.
 Users with blocking NDBs, PDBs, or `do-not-disrupt` can prevent expiration from starting, preventing Karpenter from kicking off its TerminationGracePeriod.